CaedinM/flipper/README.md

 - PostgreSQL-backed relational schema for long-term data integrity

 ### Analytics Dashboard (Streamlit)
-- Revenue, profit, and margin tracking
+- Revenue, profit, and margin tracking across all categories
-- Monthly KPIs and trends
+- Monthly KPIs and trend charts
-- Item-level performance breakdowns
+- Item-level and platform-level performance breakdowns
+- Cost breakdown analysis — PAS fees, shipping, and other expenses
+- Profit margin by category and by selling platform
 - Interactive charts (Altair)

-### AI Market Research Agents (CrewAI)
+### Insights Page
+- Side-by-side profit margin breakdowns by **category** and **platform**
+- Full expense breakdown with totals for fees, shipping, and miscellaneous costs
+- Designed to surface where money is being made — and where it's being lost

+### Release Calendars (Web Scrapers)
+- Automated scrapers pull upcoming drop schedules for:
+  - **Sneakers** — upcoming releases with retail and estimated resale data
-- Autonomous agents scan upcoming drops and releases
+  - **Pokémon** — upcoming set and product release dates
-- Evaluate resale potential using:
-  - Brand demand
-  - Scarcity
-  - Historical resale behavior
-- Rank opportunities by expected ROI
+- Data is stored and displayed in dedicated calendar pages for quick reference

 ---